 In 166 B.C.E., a priest named Mattisyahu and his five fearsome sons killed a Hellenist and some accompanying Greeks making a pagan sacrifice.
 These killings ignited a massive war with the Greeks where the Jews were but a small group of clansmen fighting against the royal Greek army.
 Spears whizzed by them, great elephants brought havoc to their camps, fierce and fiery battle ensued: It was war.
 Yet lo and behold!

 Our ancestors from the days of yore won miraculously (getting by with a little help from their, uh, Omnipotent Being).
-However, unlike other times throughout our history where only our lives were at stake, Chanukah was unique for at first the Greeks only wanted our assimilation and did not want the blood to flow.
+However, unlike other times throughout our history where only our lives were at stake, Hanukkah was unique for at first the Greeks only wanted our assimilation and did not want the blood to flow.
 Only our bitter stubbornness (well there’s its purpose!), adamant faith, and self-identity fought against the battle that sounds quite similar to one that many Jews fight today.

-Let’s flash forward to present day.
+Let’s flash forward to the present day.
 I’ll easily admit Christmas lights are beautiful, like sparkling stars gracing the landscape throughout this Holiday Season (oy).
 They can be found almost everywhere: houses, offices, dorm rooms.
 Just another lovely custom to tickle our senses these days.
 Innocent enough.
 What about the wreaths, stockings, and Santa Clause Coke-can editions?

 Eggnog is now available at Starbucks — get it while it’s hot!
 Oh, ’tis the season, and when one lives in a place where the season ’tis, it is quite hard to break away from the surrounding fun and games.
-Examples include Chanukah bushes and excessive present giving, which are not intrinsic to the holiday but rather, intrinsic to society and the near inexorable consequences of living in a greatly assimilated nation.
+Examples include Hanukkah bushes and excessive present giving, which are not intrinsic to the holiday but rather, intrinsic to society and the near inexorable consequences of living in a greatly assimilated nation.

 First the manifestation: Do we not owe more to those who fought and died for their faith?
 Do we not them owe a small token of our appreciation?

 Now for the fixing.
-The Delicate Equilibrium humbly suggests celebrating Chanukah by paying tribute to those who gave their lives for their nation the good old-fashioned way.
+The Delicate Equilibrium humbly suggests celebrating Hanukkah by paying tribute to those who gave their lives for their nation the good old-fashioned way.
 Share the stories of our glorious victory, but be sure to share them with meaning, value, and soul for we now face the very same battle and hope for the very same victory today.

 We should celebrate the holiday by letting it connect us to who we truly are, not who society wants us to be.
-We are not suggesting to do away with presents and especially not latkes — for what else can bring your estranged Uncle Morry to family gatherings — rather we hope that these modern practices will not take precedent over more important matters, like our very identity.
+We are not suggesting to do away with presents and especially not latkes — for what else can bring your estranged Uncle Morry to family gatherings — rather we hope that these modern practices will not take precedence over more important matters, like our very identity.
 So happy holidays, and come now, gather around the menorah, and sing in harmonious unison the Delicate Equilibrium theme song:

 Come gather round Yidden from your nice Teaneck homes